On stable type IIA de-Sitter vacua with geometric flux: Analyzing the flux vacua

 \subsubsection{Numerical samplings for Minkowskian solutions:}

-For a set of flux choice with non-zero $D$-term flux $\hat\omega_{11}$, the results for various VEVs of the moduli/axions along with their Hessian Eigenvalues for type IIA are mentioned in Table \ref{tab_samplings3a} and Table \ref{tab_samplings4a}.
-In addition, the corresponding $T$-dual type IIB information is collected in Table \ref{tab_samplings3b} and Table \ref{tab_samplings4b} respectively.
+For a set of flux choice with non-zero $D$-term flux $\hat\omega_{11}$, the results for various VEVs of the moduli/axions along with their Hessian Eigenvalues are mentioned in Table \ref{tab_samplings3a} and Table \ref{tab_samplings4a}.